-The seven targets evaluated comprised six conceptual targets defined from geophysical datasets and one geochemical target known as the Zanex Prospect, where previous drilling by Cyprus Gold Australia Limited in 1997 intersected 6m at 2.97gpt Au from wide spaced aircore drilling, in 1997, that has never been followed up (refer to LEX Prospectus dated 8 September 2016).
+The Company completed an early stage aircore drill program in February 2017 to evaluate seven priority target areas located within the eastern part of Lake Lefroy in its wholly owned tenements (Figure1).
+The seven targets evaluated comprised six conceptual targets defined from geophysical datasets and one geochemical target known as the Zanex Prospect, where previous drilling by Cyprus Gold Australia Limited in 1997 intersected 6m at 2.97gpt Au from wide spaced aircore drilling, that has never been followed up (refer to LEX Prospectus dated 8 September 2016).